MicrosoftDocs/power-automate-docs/articles/desktop-flows/troubleshoot.md

 ## Change the on-premises Service account

 The UIFlowService uses the virtual account **NT SERVICE\UIFlowService**.
-This account needs the ability to "Log on as a service" in order to successfully start up.
+This account needs the ability to "Log on as a service" in order to successfully start.

 Most environments don't require to change the default configuration.
 If your company has some restrictions in place, you can either ask your domain administrator to grant **NT SERVICE\UIFlowService** the right to **Log on as a service** or change the account here with an allowed one.